emaphp/eMapper/README.md

 **Executing statements**

 <br/>
-Executing a statement is done by invoking the **execute** method and passing the statement identifier as argument.
+To execute a statement we simply invoke the **execute** method passing the statement identifier as argument.
 Just like **query**, this method takes an arbitrary number of additional arguments.

 ```php
 //add statement